 3. Saffron (kesar) -It is collected from crocus flowers.
 It adds a yellow colour to recipes such as pulao and teas.

-4. Mustard seeds (sarson dana)— Black and yellow mustard seeds are used in tempering with green chillies in most South Indian recipes.
+4. Mustard seeds (sarson dana).
+Black and yellow mustard seeds are used to temper green chillies in most South Indian recipes.
 They bring a strong, smoky flavour to the table.
 In North India, raw mustard paste is added to vegetables or fish curries for a unique smoky flavour.

-5. Kashmiri Red chilli powder (kashmiri lal mirch)— It is added to create a unique tangy red, yet not very spicy, texture.
+5. Kashmiri Red chilli powder (Kashmiri lal mirch).
+It is added to create a unique, tangy red texture that is not very spicy.
 Fennel powder and red chilli powder are added to meat and dum aloo recipes.

-6. Dry ginger powder (saunth)— Dry ginger or sauth gives a warm, zesty flavour to meals.
-It is added to gravies and soups to soothe the throat and make the meal feel warm, especially in cold climates.
+6. Dry ginger powder (saunth) Dry ginger or saunth gives a warm, zesty flavour to meals.
+It is added to gravies and soups to soothe the throat and warm the meal, especially in cold climates.

 9. Cloves (laung) - Cloves are warm, sweet, and aromatic, adding a complex flavour to the recipe.

-10. Cinnamon sticks(dalchini) — They are used as savoury.
-They give a woody flavour when added to meat curries or rice biriyanis.
+10. Cinnamon sticks(dalchini) They are used as savoury.
+They add a woody flavour to meat curries or rice biryanis.

 11. Cardamom(elaichi) - It adds sweet, floral notes to recipes.
 It can be green or black.
-Green is added to cakes, beverages, and desserts, and black to curries.
+Green is used in cakes, beverages, and desserts, while black is used in curries.

 12. Caraway or Black Jeera (shahi Jeera) - Caraway seeds are added to meat and rice for a rustic, tangy, nutty flavour.

-13. Bay leaves (tej patta)— Both clove leaves and bay leaves can be added to meal preparations made for a feast.
+13. Bay leaves (tej patta).
+Both clove leaves and bay leaves can be added to dishes for a feast.
 They impart unique flavours, and they are often removed before serving.
 It is spicy and warming, often added to rice preparations, meat stews and casseroles.

 17. Curry(Curry patta) - Curry leaves are prominently used in South Indian cuisine, and they impart an aromatic kick to the recipe.